Are AirPods Safe for Your Brain?

 Joel M. Moskowitz, PhD, the director of the Center for Family and Community Health at University of California, Berkeley, explains that although there’s been substantial research on the health risks associated with EMFs, there’s been very little on the safety of long-term radiation exposure from Bluetooth or wireless headphones.
 “Because of the proximity of the Bluetooth devices — particularly the wireless headsets or earpieces to the body or the head — the actual exposure to the head is only maybe half as much or a third as much as you might get from your cell phone,” Moskowitz explained.

-While we currently don’t know the exact health risks associated with chronic use of in-ear wireless earbuds, scientists are beginning to understand the potential harm they may cause.
-Since smartphones have become our portal to almost all of our personal data, it's worth paying attention to what could happen in the future with new technologies, including the evolving accessories such as Wireless Headphones.
+The long-term effects of in-ear wireless earbuds remain largely unknown.
+Nevertheless, scientists are starting to recognize the potential harm associated with their usage.
+As smartphones have become our portal to almost all of our personal data, it's worth paying attention to what could happen in the future with new technologies, including the evolving accessories such as Wireless Headphones

 Related Source: Are Bluetooth Headphones Dangerous?
 Here’s What Experts Think